Isabela-conde/IN2024_V04-Data-Analysis/DTC/README.md

 - netCDF4

-## DCT_substrate_habitat_maps.qmd
+## DTC_substrate_habitat_maps.qmd
-Code to create substrate and habitat tow line maps, currently only a test with tow 3 line 19.
+Code to create substrate and habitat tow line maps.
-- contains function to plot all tow lines (just need csv and nc files and the start and end time off bottom) the test code runs on the following tow data:
+- contains function to plot all tow lines (just need csv and nc files and the start and end time off bottom) currently runs on all the Solitary DTC:
 -   IN2024_V04_003

 The nc files for this is located in the '/data/Science-Team/DTC_CTD_CSV' directory